August 1st, 2018

 img tags, couldn't be used as backgrounds, required third-party plug-ins to work at all in most browsers, etc. But now they're pretty great and can be used the same as any other image format.

-So this is all a long-winded way of saying that, over the past few years, in addition to all of the pointless stuff previously mentioned, I've done all these things for this site.
+So this is all a long-winded way of saying that, over the past few years, in addition to all of the pointless stuff previously mentioned, I also updated this site to not look like garbage on high-res displays.
 And joke's on me, because I made thirteen different themes for this site.
 While I initially only vectorized the default theme, "New Moon," eventually the annoyance of having all the others looking blurry and pathetic got to me and, over time, I got to most of them too.
 So the progress report is:

 All of the file icons in the /files/ directory are also SVGs (about a hundred of them!), though they're based on an existing set.
 I originally converted them for a different, unrelated project, but I also made custom icons for Starcraft and Warcraft III maps and replays specifically for this site.